 Selenium has powerful antioxidant properties.
 Antioxidants are compounds found in foods that help to prevent damage to cells caused by free radicals.

-Free radicals are formed in the body every day – they’re natural byproducts of processes such as the metabolism.
-Our bodies need free radicals to perform important functions, however, things like stress, smoking, and excessive alcohol use can cause an excess of free radicals to build up.
+Free radicals are formed in the body every day – they’re natural byproducts of processes such as metabolism.
+Our bodies need free radicals to perform important functions, however, things like stress, smoking, and excessive alcohol use can cause free radicals to build up.

-In time, this buildup can lead to oxidative stress – which research has linked to a number of chronic health conditions like heart diseasecancerAlzheimer’s, and strokes.
+In time, this buildup can lead to oxidative stress – which research has linked to a number of chronic health conditions like heart diseasecancerAlzheimer’s, and stroke.

 Antioxidants, such as those found in selenium, play an important role in maintaining a healthy balance of free radicals in the body and reducing the impact of oxidative stress.